MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center.md

 - **[Cloud hybrid search](./learn-about-cloud-hybrid-search-for-sharepoint.md)** - Choosing this option creates a cloud Search service application in SharePoint Server and connects the cloud Search service application to your Microsoft 365 organization.
 This is one of the steps needed to set up cloud hybrid search, you must do the rest of the steps yourself (see the [roadmap](configure-cloud-hybrid-searchroadmap.md)).
 This option doesn't include set-up of other hybrid features.

 > [!TIP]
-> If the Hybrid Picker is run a second time with an enabled feature unchecked, this will not cause the feature to be uninstalled.
+> If the Hybrid Configuration Wizard is run a second time with an enabled feature unchecked, this will not cause the feature to be uninstalled.
 Any additional selections will be installed and previously installed features will remain.

-For all options, the hybrid picker configures a server-to-server trust between your SharePoint Server farm and Microsoft 365.
+For all options, the Hybrid Configuration Wizard configures a server-to-server trust between your SharePoint Server farm and Microsoft 365.

-Note that the hybrid picker does not uninstall features.
-If you run the hybrid picker and deselect a feature that you previously installed, it will remain installed.
+Note that the Hybrid Configuration Wizard does not uninstall features.
+If you run the Hybrid Configuration Wizard and deselect a feature that you previously installed, it will remain installed.

 To get started configuring hybrid features for your environment, choose from the following: